open-contracting/standard/standard/standard.md

 -   users of data want to be able to compare costs of goods / services in one area compared to another

--   users want to be able to see joined-up information in one place that brings together the contracting journey
+-   users want to be able to see joined-up information in one place that brings together the contracting process

 <div class="panel panel-success">
     <div class="panel-heading">